Mohtashimk5/reactjs.org/content/docs/getting-started.md

 ## Try React {#try-react}

-React has been designed from the start for gradual adoption, and **you can use as little or as much React as you need.** Whether you want to get a taste of React, add some interactivity to a simple HTML page, or start a complex React-powered app, the links in this section will help you get started.
+React has been designed from the start for gradual adoption, and **you can use as little or as much React as you need.** Whether you want to get a taste of React, add some interactivity to a simple HTML page, or start export default App;a complex React-powered app, the links in this section will help you get started.

 ### Online Playgrounds {#online-playgrounds}